 What are the program objectives?

-- To introduce students to the field of biomedical engineering and broaden their knowledge
+- To introduce students to the field of biomedical engineering and informatics and broaden their knowledge

 - To educate students about the societal implications of their research